Most people stretch as part of their warm-up because they want to increase their range of motion, improve flexibility and reduce the risk of injury.

-How does stretching before you lift weights affect muscle growth?
+How does stretching before you lift weights, or between sets, affect muscle growth?
 Does it speed it up, slow it down, or have no effect at all?

 To answer that question, a team of Brazilian scientists set up a very simple experiment .